OSINT: How to find information on anyone

 Your data is more exposed than you think

 Many OSINT tools are available nowadays so I’m not going to cover them all, only the most popular ones and those useful in the described use cases.
-In this guide, I showed a general approach, different tools and methods that you can use depending on the requirements and the initial data you have.
+In this guide, I show a general approach and different tools and methods that you can use depending on the requirements and the initial data you have.